home-assistant/home-assistant.io/source/_docs/ecosystem/certificates/lets_encrypt.markdown

 Can you see your Home Assistant instance?
 If not, your router may not support 'loopback' - try the next step anyway and if that works, and this one still doesn't, just remember that you cannot use loopback, so will have to use internal addresses when you're on your home network.
 More on this later on if it's relevant to you.

-Just to verify this isn't some kind of witchcraft that is actually using your internal network, pick up your phone, disconnect it from your wifi so that you are on your mobile data and not connected to the home network, put the same URL in the browser on your phone.
+Just to verify this isn't some kind of witchcraft that is actually using your internal network, pick up your phone, disconnect it from your WiFi so that you are on your mobile data and not connected to the home network, put the same URL in the browser on your phone.

 Can you see it now, from a device that is definitely not connected to your local network?
 Excellent!
-You now have a remotely accesible Home Assistant instance.
+You now have a remotely accessible Home Assistant instance.

 But what if your external IP changes?
 Plus, remembering all those numbers is pretty hard, isn't it?
 Read on to get yourself set up with a word-based URL at DuckDNS that will track any changes to your IP address so you don't have to stress anymore.